golnazgh/Type-Batched-Joint-Reducer/README.md

         OpenMp version >= 4
         Boost version >= 1.71

-Make a directory separate from source-reducer-master directory.
+Make a directory separate from type-batched-joint-reduction directory.
 You can name this directory build.
 Then run the following:

         cd build
-        cmake -DLLVM_DIR=/path/to/llvmDir/lib/cmake/llvm /path/to/source-reducer-master
+        cmake -DLLVM_DIR=/path/to/llvmDir/lib/cmake/llvm /path/to/type-batched-joint-reduction

 # How to run